David DiSalvo's newest book, Brain Changer, is now available at Amazon, Barnes and Noble and other major booksellers.

 What others are saying:

-"This book will make your brain happy — in a good way.
 With engaging prose and compelling stories, DiSalvo provides a fast-paced overview of mental shortcuts and foibles that make us happy in the short-term, often to our long-term detriment."

 — Daniel Simons, author of The Invisible Gorilla, and Other Ways Our Intuitions Deceive Us